1990–91 Arsenal F.C. season: Season summary

 The season began with two major signings at Highbury.
 After more than a year of trying, Arsenal finally landed goalkeeper David Seaman from Queens Park Rangers before the start of the season.
 Seaman would go on to keep 29 clean sheets in 50 matches.
 Arsenal's previous first choice goalkeeper John Lukic was sold to newly promoted Leeds United.
 Swedish winger Anders Limpar was signed from Italian side Cremonese, quickly prompting the departure of two other players in the same position – Brian Marwood and Martin Hayes.
 Manager George Graham also strengthened his defence with a move for Norwich defender Andy Linighan, although Linighan was not a regular player in his first season at Highbury.
 Making their debuts this season were midfielder David Hillier and striker Andy Cole.
 Although Cole made just one appearance for Arsenal this season as a substitute, Hillier played 22 games in all competitions and picked up a league title medal.

-The season began with a 3–0 away win over Wimbledon, followed by a 2–1 home win over Luton Town.
-This good form continued and by the end of October, Arsenal were unbeaten in the league, along with defending champions Liverpool and North London rivals Tottenham in what was beginning to look like a very exciting title race.
-Tottenham soon fell away in the league, however, and so for much of the season it appeared likely that it would be a two horse race for the title between Arsenal and Liverpool.
+The season began with a 3–0 away win over Wimbledon and a 2–1 home win over Luton Town.
+By the end of October, Arsenal, Liverpool, and Tottenham remained unbeaten in the league.
+Tottenham later dropped in the standings, leaving Arsenal and Liverpool as the primary contenders for the title for much of the season.

 On 20 October, Arsenal travelled to Old Trafford for a league match with Manchester United, which they won 1–0, but the match was marred by a 21-player brawl which resulted in Arsenal being deducted two points and their opponents one point.
 Both clubs were fined £50,000.

 Arsenal's League Cup hopes ended on 28 November when they lost 6–2 at home to Manchester United in the fourth round, ending their 17-game undefeated streak in all competitions.
 Four days later however, Arsenal beat Liverpool 3–0 in the league at Highbury, ending the visiting side's unbeaten start to the league campaign, although they did not overtake Kenny Dalglish's men and go top of the league until the new year.